nzervos98/MarketScraper/README.md

-# Utilizing scrapy lib for webscraping supermarket prices, tracking favourite porducts and monitoring price changes on marked favourites.
+# Utilizing scrapy lib for webscraping supermarket prices, tracking favorite porducts and monitoring price fluctuations on items marked as favorites.
-### Run run_daily.py to start crawling proccess (~10 min).
+## Run run_daily.py to start crawling proccess (~10 min).
+### Every item and relevant data is saved to a database.
+### If an item exists in the database and the price changed since the last run, it updates the price through triggers.
+#### If an item that is marked as favorite, the app notes the differentiation (email notification to be implemented).
-### For favorite/history functions, run app.py.
+## For favorite/history functions, run app.py.
-### Price changes for favorite items tracked on copy.txt (e-mail implementation and notify on price change-only to be implemented).
+### The Flask application initially draws all the available products, with opotions for filtering.
+#### It provides functions for marking an item as a favorite where, through triggers, it begins monitoring the price history of the specific item and it also includes the item in the next price differentiation report.